-On July 15, 2010, at 44 years of age, Kristen Short was diagnosed with stage IIb, grade 2 ductal and invasive breast cancer with lymph node involvement.
+Short Folks For Hope Foundation is a 501(c)(3) cancer support charity founded by breast cancer survivor Kristen Short.
 Kristen is a singer/songwriter, wife to Chris and mother of three.
-After months of surgeries, chemotherapy, radiation, and ongoing chemoprevention and recovery from cancer treatment, she is thankfully currently in remission.
-Through her cancer journey, she has met many courageous cancer warriors and kind caregivers and supporters who inspire her and give her hope.
-Kristen desires to help others impacted by cancer and to inspire youth to spread hope and make a difference in their communities.
-In 2012 Kristen made this heartfelt desire a reality and founded Short Folks For Hope Foundation.
+Through Kristen's cancer journey, which began July 15, 2010, she has met many courageous cancer warriors and kind caregivers and supporters who have inspired her and have given her hope.
+Kristen desires to help others impacted by cancer and to inspire youth to be involved in charitable efforts, and she founded Short Folks For Hope Foundation September 6, 2012.

 The Mission of Short Folks For Hope Foundation is: